BonnyAD9/place_macro/README.md

 - `identity`: expands to what is given, it will be skipped by the `place` macro
 - `dollar`: expands to dollar sign `$`
 - `string`: concats the contents into single string, see the doc
+- `identifier`: concats the contents into sintle identifier in the same way as string
 - `head`: expands to the first token
 - `tail`: expands to all but the first token
 - `start`: expands to all but the last token